 WATCHMAN LAAC Device: Peace of mind for patients with AFib

-As the most studied LAAC device in the world, WATCHMAN LAAC Device has been proven to be an effective, one-time alternative so you can move more patients off OACs with procedural confidence and long-term safety.
+As the most studied LAAC device in the world, WATCHMAN LAAC Device has been proven to be an effective, one-time alternative so you can move more patients off long-term OACs with procedural confidence and long-term safety.
 Protection against stroke risk.
 Protection against OAC risks and challenges.
 The WATCHMAN LAAC Device protects your AFib patients for life.

 - FDA-approved